 One of the most difficult aspects of building a friendship is peeling off the layers of someone to reach their core.
 Crying is often (and mistakenly) seen as a sign of weakness, but making yourself vulnerable demonstrates a real strength of character.

 As we’ve mentioned before about happiness, it’s important to get past your pride.
-Remember that if other people are crying in front of you or if you feel embarrassed because you’re weeping in front of someone else.
-Don’t regret it, just let the tears flow.
+Remember, if other people are crying in front of you or you feel embarrassed because you’re weeping in front of someone else, just let the tears flow without regret.

 As important as it is to get motivated when you feel depressed, the death of a loved one or a major loss of any kind often requires something sometimes referred to as a “wallowing period.”

 Everyone needs time to process their feelings, maybe with the help of things like a big tub of ice cream and a favorite movie.
 Usually, grieving a loss also involves a good, long cry.

 For each of the five stages of grief initially proposed by psychiatrist Elisabeth Kübler-Ross in the 1969 book On Death and Dying (denial, anger, bargaining, depression and acceptance), crying is arguably a key component.
 Each step may involve tears during the road to recovery.

 5. It’s Is A Crucial Step To Start Moving Forward

 Those who do not weep, do not see.Victor Hugo, Les Misérables